 - Eliminate International Education: $0 ($81 million or 100% cut)

-- Eliminate and Slash DOL Job Training Funding, including slashing the Employment and Training Administration by $3.3 billion (32%), slashing Workforce Innovation and Opportunity Act (WIOA) by $1.8 billion (62%), eliminate WIOA Adult Job Training ($876 million or 100%), eliminate WIOA Youth Job Training ($948 million or 100%), and eliminate Reintegration of Ex-Offenders ($110 million or 100%).
+- Eliminate and Slash DOL Job Training Funding, including slashing the Employment and Training Administration by $3.3 billion (32%), slashing Workforce Innovation and Opportunity Act (WIOA) by $1.8 billion (62%), eliminate new WIOA Adult Job Training ($876 million or 100%), eliminate WIOA Youth Job Training ($948 million or 100%), and eliminate Reintegration of Ex-Offenders ($110 million or 100%).

 - Eliminate Subsidized Student Loans for 440,000 Community College Students (4 million total students).
 Without subsidized loans, students will need to use more costly unsubsidized or private loans, costing thousands of dollars more over the loan term.
 Approximately 11% of subsidized loans go to community college students.

-- Basic Needs for Postsecondary Students
+- Slash Basic Needs for Postsecondary Students by half: $5 million, or a cut of $5 million (50%)

 ** Click here to email your U.S. House Members where you live and serve students! **